yannasyr/yannasyr/README.md

 ## Hi there 👋, I'm Yann.

 - 🌱 I’m currently learning on my own about LLM and NLP stuff.
-- 🤔 I'm wondering what project start to give my C/C++ skills a little upgrade!
+- 🤔 I'm wondering what project I could start to give my C/C++ skills a little upgrade!
 - 🔭 I’m currently searching an internship in Computer Vision / AI / Signal Processing ...

 ## 🛠️ Languages, Tools, and OS: